ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### AUTHID

-This is the value which indicates authority type executing the package.
+This is the value which indicates authority to execute the package.

 - 0: The definer
 - 1: The current user